CokieForever/OneToFifty/README.md

 ## Installation

-To run the script, you first need to install a few dependencies: `pip install requirements.txt`
+To run the script, you first need to install a few dependencies: `pip install -r requirements.txt`

 ## Usage